XinyueZ/some-python-codes/README.md

 # Machine learning

-Some of codes might use [Tensorflow](https://www.tensorflow.org/) as advanced sample.
+Introduce a couple of python codes for machine-learning program.
+They're maybe used in some cases like data-source downloading,  data-source extract, serializing data-set etc. Some of these codes might use [Tensorflow](https://www.tensorflow.org/) as advanced sample.

+I keep these code as simple as possible to catch and easy to understand for furture machine-learning programming(ML), because a lot ML codes, even Hello,World, will *start with downloading, construct data-source to data-set or batch* which is not cheap for newcomer, here give only a buffer step to check out what high-level library like [Tensorflow](https://www.tensorflow.org/) does for general job.
+Step-By-Step is sometimes powerful key to *Know-How* .

 ## [Downloader, used for loading training data](https://github.com/XinyueZ/some-python-codes/tree/master/machine_learning/downloader.py).
 	- run ```python3 downloader.py``` directly for sample call(Flag DEBUG = True).